palladians/miname/README.md

 ### Scaling

 Currently, the entire Merkle tree is reconstructed on the fly by each user from the fetched actions.
-This doesn't scale well.
+This approach has limited scalability.

 # Settlement